I don’t think I’ve ever written a product review like this one.

-Here’s a picture of my garage from inside my kitchen.
-This photo hasn’t been modified at all and you can really see the difference between the warm lights that we’re used to and the bright-white 6500K lights that these fixtures put out.
+This photo, taken of my garage from inside my kitchen, hasn’t been modified.
+You can see the dramatic difference between the warm kitchen lights and the bright-white 6500K Barrina lights.

-One of the big benefits of a higher color temperature is that it brings things into a super-sharp focus so we can see details clearly.
-But using them exclusively as overhead lighting just feels unsettling.
+One reason to use a higher color temperature light is that it brings things into a super-sharp focus so we can see details clearly.

-For task lighting, workbench, or under-cabinet lighting you want something that brings intense focus to a specific area.
+You want something that brings intense focus to a specific area for task lighting, workbench, or under-cabinet lighting.

-I can also see the appeal for a lot of people using them as overhead garage lighting.
-The fixtures are almost invisible, put out a decent mount of light and are one of the least expensive lights out there.
+I can see why some people use them as overhead garage lighting.
+The fixtures are almost invisible and put out a decent amount of light while being one of the least expensive lights available.

 Wondering what garage lighting to buy?
 I tested some of the highest-rated shop lights against each other to find the best LED shop lights.
 Check out my super-detailed guide to garage lighting for more tips!